 ATZOMPA: INTIMATE DAY OF THE DEAD WITH A FAMILY OF CLAY ARTISANS

-Guided Experience / Fitness level: Easy / Group Size: Up to 10 people
+Guided Experience 4 km/ Fitness level: Easy / Group Size: Up to 10 people

 WHAT YOU’LL DO

-We’ll meet at the COYOTE office at 2:50 PM to get ready for our 3:00 PM departure.
-About forty minutes later, we’ll arrive at the home of the family who will show us our first altar.
+We’ll arrive at the home of the family who will show us our first altar.
 There, we’ll receive a presentation about the significance of the altar and the objects and or decorations used to help create this altar.
 After we’ve learned about our first altar, our host family will take us to our second altar where we’ll begin to notice the diversity within the presentation of these altars.
 After we’ve spent some time checking out our second altar, our host family will take us to their home where a home-cooked traditional dinner will await us.

 Once we’ve enjoyed dinner, we’ll have an opportunity to see our third altar.
 Members of the group are encouraged to bring flowers, candles, food enjoyed by your loved ones, and pictures of your loved ones to contribute to the altar.
 It’s important to remember that leaving an offering at the altar can bring about a moment of grief and introspect.
 While this occurs, other members of the group will have the chance to look around our host family’s clay studio where they make beautiful plates, bowls, sculptures, and other decorative works of art.